magpie-align/magpie/README.md

 You can try the no-code Magpie demo [🤗 here](https://huggingface.co/spaces/davanstrien/magpie) to generate instruction-response pairs.
 Thanks a lot for the quick implementation from @davanstrien!

-Currently, Magpie has been fully tested on the Llama-3 series.
-Testing is ongoing for model families including Llama-2, Mistral, Qwen, and more.
+Currently, Magpie has been tested on the Llama-3 and Qwen2 series.
+Testing is ongoing for model families including Llama-2, Mistral, and more.
 Feel free to submit a pull request to ```configs/model_configs.json``` with more model support.

 We hope Magpie can contribute to the democratization of AI.
 With your help, we can create more data and enhance the transparency of model alignment processes!